datatrail-jhu/09_dataanalysis/manuscript/08_workflow.md

 o) 0%

 {choose-answers:4}
 ?
-When interpreting the results of our data science analysis, we should
+When interpreting the results of our data science analysis, we should...

 C) not confuse correlation and causation.
 o) Only show the numbers without any explanation since numbers talk themselves.
 o) If the numbers are not what we hoped for, repeat the analysis until we get the results we want.
 o) Never use the word association because it is not a scientific word.
-o) never mention the undertainty of our results since they may make our results look not reliable.
+o) never mention the uncertainty of our results since they may make our results look not reliable.

 {choose-answers:4}
 ?
 Which one of the following advices you should follow when writing up your results?

 C) Start with a question.
 o) You don't need to tell a story since it may make your results look less scientific.
 o) Include every piece of analysis you have done in your final report.